arduino/help-center-content/content/Hardware Support/Generic/Flash-USB-to-serial-firmware-in-DFU-Device-Firmware-Update-mode.md

 * Arduino Mega2560 Rev3
 * Arduino MegaADK Rev3

 The converter chip firmware in these boards can be flashed with a computer by setting the board to **DFU mode** (Device Firmware Update).
+You may want to use this procedure to restore USB-to-serial functionality if the converter has become corrupted or is not working properly, and resolve communication issues between the board and your computer.

 > [!NOTE]
 > This article does _not_ apply to the UNO WiFi Rev2, UNO R4 WiFi, and UNO R4 Minima.